makrai/notes/liu1908-summarization.md

 ## 2.3 Abstractive Summarization

-* Neural approaches to abstractive summarization conceptualize the task as a sequence-to-sequence problem,
+* Neural approaches conceptualize the task as a sequence-to-sequence problem,
 * Rush+ (2015) and Nallapati+ (2016) were among the first to apply the neural encoder-decoder architecture to text summarization
 * See+ (2017):
-  * pointer-generator network (PT GEN ) which allows it to copy words
+  * pointer-generator network (PT GEN) which allows it to copy words
-  * coverage mechanism (C OV ) which keeps track of words that have been summed
+  * coverage mechanism (COV) which keeps track of words that have been summed
 * Celikyilmaz+ (2018):
   * Deep Communicating Agents (DCA) model
   * multiple agents (encoders) represent the document together with a